Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 - 100% of your interest income is taxable.

-Unlike stocks, bonds, mutual funds, ETFs, and GICs (not meant to be an exhaustive list) that could be held within your TFSA and RRSP and allow you to enjoy tax-free earnings, P2P investments cannot be held within your tax-sheltered accounts.
-Therefore, all of your P2P interest earnings will be taxed at your marginal tax rate.
+Unlike stocks and bonds, P2P investments aren’t eligible to be held within your registered accounts.
+Therefore, all of your P2P earnings will be taxed at your marginal tax rate.

 One Platform, Two Strategies